-During the course of 2015-16, the Academy considered its risk management arrangements.
+During the course of 2016-17, the Academy considered its risk management arrangements.
 The Strategic Risk Register was updated and is scheduled for review on a regular basis.
 The Strategic Risk Register seeks to both identify the likelihood of a risk occurring, its impact and actions that are being taken to mitigate the risk.
 Risks included on the Register are varied but include educational risks such as the Academy not achieving the targeted student exam results, not achieving an increase in student numbers, a poor Ofsted inspection result and an inability to improve and maintain parental and wider community support.
 In addition, the register records the risks associated with major incidents, ICT system failures, failure to deliver its planned building project on time and several financial and operational risks, including budgetary risks and health and safety and safeguarding of student risks.
 Some significant financial risks such as public and employee liability are covered by insurance.

 The Academy operates systems of internal financial control and checks which are examined periodically by the Academy's auditor and by internal and independent professional reviews.
-Schools Choice completed 2 independent professional reviews on 20th April 2016 and 29th June 2016 more visits are scheduled for 2016-17.
+Schools Choice Ltd completed 3 independent professional reviews on 16th December 2016, 2nd March 2017 and 14th June 2017 another visit is scheduled for 2017-18.